gnugat/redaktilo/doc/03-reference.md

     // The file doesn't exist
 }
 $file = $editor->open('/tmp/new.txt', true); // Forces file creation when it doesn't exist

+// ...
+Make some manipulation on the file

 $editor->save($file); // Actually writes on the filesystem
 ```